BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/cd.md

  **Hakkar the Soulflayer:**

  You generally wan't to have Aura Mastery on the first barrier to get one more usage later in the fight, also can use short defensives like Divine Protection and have it back up for third, sixth and so on.
-Bubble + Blessing of Sacrifice can be used if your group falls behind on killing the adds, you can also Hammer of Justice them and Blessing of Protection the fixate to mitigate damage.
+Bubble + Blessing of Sacrifice can be used if your group falls behind on killing the adds and a Blood Barrier is about to happen.
+You can also Hammer of Justice them and Blessing of Protection the fixate to mitigate damage.

 **Dealer Xy'exa:**